Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.A.1.1.6 Conditions for dismissal and exit formalities

-The policy should be easily accessible to all employees: each employee should know that the policy exists, what its covers, and where to find the entire policy.
-The effective dissemination of the HR policy to each employee is a basic indicator of operational management in human resources.
+Providers should formalize working conditions and communicate on them transparently to employees.
+A written HR policy - compliant with national labor law - must include key elements related to working rules, conditions, and staff protection.
+It must be easily accessible to all employees: each employee should know that the policy exists, what its covers, and where to find the entire policy.
+Its effective dissemination to each employee is a basic indicator of operational management in human resources.

 Scoring guidance